chelvaric/ClientAuthenticationTlsCapacitor/README.md

 # ClientAuthenticationTlsCapacitor
-a capacitor plugin to make public private key pair and a csr(certificate signing request)
+a capacitor plugin to make public private key pair and a csr(certificate signing request) for ios/andoroid